 3. Get the bed right.

 Whilst the kids do both spend a fair but of time playing in their rooms, it’s the bed itself that they really spend most of their time in – when you think about it, it’s half of their time each day!
 So look around for the right one, taking into account the design, quality, size and if applicable any added storage you need within it.
+You will probably be moving from a baby cot bed into a bigger bed so play around with the layout to see what works best.

 4. Which brings me onto..storage, storage and more storage.